Current ArrangementsMeasures of the university for protection against the coronavirus

 Arrangements for work in a home office

-Following the latest version of the Federal Infection Protection Act, Heidelberg University is extending the possibility of temporary home office work.
+Regardless of the changes to the Infection Protection Act, Heidelberg University will continue to offer its employees the option of working from home until and including 31 August 2022.
 Nonetheless, the university remains unchanged in full on-campus operation in research and teaching, and this will continue.

 All work from home is subject to the precondition that activities in research and teaching continue to be guaranteed on campus, and that the administration, all services and the usual communication is available.
 Work areas calling for a direct contact to advice-seekers, and hence requiring physical presence, are generally excluded from the option of a home office.
 Work from home is, however, basically possible when assignment packages can be formed that do not necessarily have to be dealt with at the university workplace.
 The responsible executive staff will then decide independently, in consultation with the employees concerned, on the possibility and organisation of a home office, and will document this in an appropriate way.

-Temporary home office work can therefore only be agreed up to 19 March 2022 at the latest and can be revoked at any time.
-After that, the familiar possibilities of applying for telework will still apply.
+Temporary home office work can therefore at present only be agreed up to 31 August 2022 at the latest and can be revoked at any time.
+After that, it will be possible to agree on doing telework based on new regulations.
+Further information is coming soon.
 The University Computing Centre can be helpful in setting up the IT infrastructure (IT Support: Tel. +49 6221 54-117).
 Every procedure will apply subject to the provisions of the respective Coronavirus Ordinances.
 Detailed information is available on the webpage of the Human Resources Division.

 Central information service in the university administration

 Besides the familiar communication channels, the university administration has set up a Corona Service Portal for researchers and staff.
 It replies to questions and concerns in the context of the corona challenges or refers them to the internal contact persons responsible.

 Friday 8am to 3pm